microsoft/Project-Yellowstone-Documentation/business-central/sales/daily-sales.md

-# Daily Sales
+# Daily Sales (Power BI Report)

-The _Daily Sales_ report gives a clear picture of your organization's sales activities.
-It highlights important metrics like outstanding amounts, shipped not invoiced amounts and invoiced Sales.
-These then sum up to show the organization's total Sales Amount.
-By breaking down Sales quantities by location and item category, and providing customer information, this report helps with financial analysis, customer management, and ensuring targets are being met.
+The _Daily Sales_ report gives a clear picture of your organization's sales activities over specific days.
+This report can showcase the days with a higher volume of sales.
+This can be broken down further to view variations across different years, quarters or months to identify trends with sales.

-This report is meant for finance and sales teams to track spending, manage budgets, and evaluate vendor performance.
+This report is meant for sales teams to track sales across different dates and periods.

 //DAILY SALES IMAGE